 The challenge for an agency like ours is that we don’t have a one size fits all approach.
 We adapt our process and output to the needs of the client, the business strategy and of course, budget.
 This in turn dictates how deep we go through each stage of our strategic brand process, an overview of this can be seen here.
 When we pitch for new business we always take into account who they are, what we know already, their size and turnover, what they have asked help for and, following a brief audit of their comms, we then respond with our top level recommendations and cost.

-So what could you get?
+So what could you get after rebranding your business ?

 Following a collaborative workshop we would develop your brand to work more effectively visually and also verbally; there’s real value to be had if every brand, no matter the size, had a brand book that could easily be distributed that outlined the following: